Gbemisola23/ebinnaturals/README.md

    that tutor support couldn't help with.

 ### Bug 1
-During development, product detail wasn't displaying beacause of erroneous template.
+   1.During development, product detail wasn't displaying beacause of erroneous template.
    Tutor support helped me in locating the erroneous template which was spelt wrongly.

 ![Bug1](static/images/Productdetail_bug.png)

 ### Bug 2

+2.
 While trying to copy recursively some templates I realized the command wasn't working, tutor support guided me in fixing it by giving me the right command.

 ![](static/images/Productdetail_bug.png)